davyie/iExpens/README.md

 # iExpens
 ## Expense Manager
-A digital mobile wallet which helps you to manage your expenses.
+A digital mobile wallet which helps to manage daily expenses.
-It provides you monthly expense overview.
+It provides overview of monthly expenses.